 When To Consider A Headless Or Decoupled CMS

 There are several cases where having a headless CMS on your side can prove to be an advantage for your business.
-Here are just a few:
+Here are a few use cases:

 You need to produce dynamic content: If your digital property requires frequent content updates, going with a headless CMS is the best choice.
 It lets you create, update, and manage content often and easily, without affecting the presentation code.